mschwerhoff/pp20-terminology/terminology.md

 deadlock
 :   Circular waiting/blocking (no instructions are executed/CPU time is used) between threads, so that the system (union of all threads) cannot make any progress anymore.

+efficiency
+:   Efficiency expresses, how much of the available cpu performance can be used.
+Heavily limited by the sequential part of a program.
+Efficiency = S<sub>p</sub>/p.

 functional unit
 :   A component of a CPU (or core) that performs a certain task, e.g. executing integer arithmetic operations.
 An execution unit is one such a functional unit, see also RISC.

 granularity
 :   Coarse vs. fine: Splitting work into large tasks (coarse) reduces overhead, but might not use all available threads.
 Small tasks (fine granular) can be parallelized more, but also add more overhead.
 The trick is to find a "reasonable" size to minimize overhead and maximize parallelism.

+gustafson's law
+:   Specifies how much more work can be performed for a given fixed amount of time by adding more processors.
+The optimistic view on scalability.

 instruction level parallelism
 :   CPU-internal parallelisation of independent instructions, with the goal of improving performance by increasing utilisation of a CPU's functional units.